overturetool/overturetool.github.io/_netmeetings/Net-Meeting-117.md

 See download stats on [the downloads page](http://overturetool.org/download/)

-The proposal for the next Overture workshop, which is chaired by Luis Couto and Carl Gamble has been subitted.
-Once confirmation has been received Luis and Carl will start to look for a invited speaker.
+The proposal for the next Overture workshop, which is chaired by Luis Couto and Carl Gamble, has been subitted to FM.
+Once confirmation has been received Luis and Carl will start to look for an invited speaker.
 We expect to know the decision about the proposal by the next core meeting.

 ##  Licensing of Overture source code